-The semester long combination of review, reflect and make will result in three summative outputs to be submitted at the end of the semester:
+The semester long combination of review, reflect and design will result in three summative outputs to be submitted at the end of the semester:

-1. A research portfolio of manufacturing techniques and material production processes including at least two Object Autopsies exploring provenance, a bill of materials and how components are manufactured and assembled (20 A3 page minimum)
+1. A research portfolio of manufacturing techniques and material production processes including at least two Object Autopsies exploring provenance, a bill of materials and how components are manufactured and assembled (PDF; approx. 20 pages)

-2. The design and development of an artefact that demonstrates an understanding of materials and manufacturing processes (supported by a sketchbook/journal ¿ 20 A3 page minimum).
+2. The design and development of an artefact that demonstrates an understanding of materials and manufacturing processes (PDF; approx. 20 page).

-3. Final digital presentation which clearly communicate the research, development, manufacture and use of the designed object (4 A3 pages)
+3. Final digital presentation which clearly communicate the research, development, manufacture and use of the designed object (A3 PDF; 4 pages)

 The students will engage in regular oral presentations, supported by digital documentation, exploring weekly process and material research; these will form the basis of the assignment 1 as a developing portfolio of work.